davidcrandall99/my-website/README.md

 You will notice in the `.github/workflows/nodejs.yml`, these variables are appended using Github Secrets.

 ## How Posts Work

+Posts are stored in an external repository, which has a `posts` directory inside of it.
+Inside the `posts` directory are `*.md` files.
+These files use YAML frontmatter for most meta data, like date, tile, description, etc.

+### Diving in further

+When running `npm run build`, `npm run start`, or `npm run generate` using the environment variables above, the posts will be pulled from the private github repo you choose.
+The md files are parsed and converted to JSON objects for displaying the content in components and pages.

+This is not liquid, so you will want to make sure to include, at a minimum, a title, description, date, and uri slug in the YAML front matter of the `md` file.

+You can see each piece of data used in `components/RecentPosts.vue`, `components/AllPosts.vue`, and `pages/blog/_post.vue`, or view the `manifest` files generated in the `assets` directory after running `npm run buld`.

+## How live updating works
 This website takes advantage of a CI/CD pipeline, consisting of github actions and AWS code pipeline.

-Posts are stored in an external repository, which as a `posts` directory inside of it.
-Inside the `posts` directory are `*.md` files, which use YAML frontmatter for most meta data, like date, tile, description, etc.

-When running `npm run build`, `npm run start`, or `npm run generate`, the posts will be pulled from the private github repo, a JSON file consisting of all the post data will be generated - which will be used by our Vue pages/components.
-It defines the URI, description, etc. This file is used by `components/RecentPosts.vue` on runtime.

-Finally, we parse the markdown files into html in our `blog/_post.vue` file

-## How live updating works
 Whenever the posts are updated, or whenever this repo is updated, all unit tests are run and static pages are generated and deployed to S3, all using AWS Codebuild.

-This is how I am doing it -- you can abviously use Nuxt as a live server for dynamic content.
+This is how I am doing it -- you can obviously use Nuxt as a live server for dynamic content.